shadow-light/sellingjesus.org/src/learn.md

 for (const article of articles){

+    // Ignore if no category
+    const category = article.frontmatter.category
+    if (!category){
+        continue
+    }

-    // Add category if it hasn't been hard-coded (for order) yet const category = article.frontmatter.category
-    if (! (category in categories)){
+    // Add category if it hasn't been hard-coded (for order) yet if (! (category in categories)){
         categories[category] = []
     }